internetware2022/internetware2022.github.io/src/special.md

 ### Special Sections/Issues

-We are excited to announce that Internetware'22 have two Journal special sections:
+We are excited to announce two special sections for Internetware'22:

 - Special Section/Issue on Intelligent Software Engineering
-- Special Section/Issue on Evolving Large-scale systems
+- Special Section/Issue on Evolving Large-scale Systems

 ### 1. Special Section/Issue on Intelligent Software Engineering